The Capsule Of A Joint Contains Which Of The Following

 • Synovial Fluid: This viscous fluid is produced by the synovial membrane and fills the joint cavity.
 Synovial fluid provides lubrication to reduce friction between the articular cartilage surfaces, transports nutrients to the cartilage, and removes waste products.

-• Capillaries: The synovial membrane is highly vascularized, with a rich network of capillaries that facilitate the exchange of nutrients and waste products between the blood and the synovial fluid.
+• Capillaries: The synovial membrane is highly vascularized, with a rich network of capillaries that help with the exchange of nutrients and waste products between the blood and the synovial fluid.

 • Loose Connective Tissue: The synovial membrane is supported by a layer of loose connective tissue, which contains blood vessels, nerve fibers, and immune cells.
 This tissue provides structural support and plays a role in immune surveillance and inflammation.